-Colonial Construction Materials’ turbidity curtains are an in-water barrier for retaining and stopping the migration of silt into open water systems around shoreline or marine construction.
-Turbidity curtains can be thought of as silt fence for water.
+Turbidity curtain is the silt fence of water.
+It is an in-water barrier for retaining and stopping the migration of silt into open water systems around shoreline or marine construction.

-All of Colonial’s turbidity curtains are made to order and are manufactured to meet each site’s needs for turbidity restraint and design compliance.
+Our turbidity curtains are made to order and are manufactured in the USA to meet DOT requirements and site specifications for turbidity restraint and design compliance.

 Type I or Calm Water : Should be used in protected areas where there is no current and the area is sheltered from wind and waves.